The Basics of Ovulation Induction

 During a cycle, the female’s egg development will be monitored via ultrasound and blood labs measuring estradiol (E2), progesterone and luteinizing hormone (LH).

 Once a follicle has reached maturity (identified via ultrasound), an injection of human chorionic gonadotropin (HCG) – often by the brand name of Ovidrel/Novarel/Pregnyl – or leuprolide (Lupron) will be administered to induce ovulation.

 By triggering your ovulation via one of these medications, we can help ensure your ovulation takes place and know when it happens.

-If your ovulation induction protocol calls for timed intercourse and not IUI or IVF, then you will be instructed to have intercourse on the day after your injection as well as two days later.
-To increase the amount of sperm ejaculated into the vaginal canal, we recommend the male partner abstain from any type of ejaculation for at least 3 days prior to trigger day.
+If your ovulation induction protocol calls for timed intercourse, you will be instructed to have intercourse on the day after your injection as well as two days later.
+To increase the amount of sperm ejaculated into the vaginal canal, we recommend the male partner abstain from any type of ejaculation for at least 3 days prior to the trigger day.

 If your ovulation induction protocol calls for an IUI – your artificial insemination will be scheduled 12-36 hours after trigger.